 Carriedo

 HomeLRT-1

-Carriedo station is an elevated Manila Light Rail Transit (LRT) station situated on Line 1.
-The station is located along the district boundary of Santa Cruz and Quiapo in Manila.
+Carriedo station is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system along the district boundary of Santa Cruz and Quiapo in Manila City.

+Carriedo